-"Originating from Japan and known for its abundance of lush foliage, the Hosta has usually been seen as an outdoors plant, but more recently we are seeing it pop up a lot more in the home," says Sibley.
+"Originating from Japan and known for its abundance of lush foliage, the Hosta has usually been seen as an outdoor plant, but more recently we are seeing it pop up a lot more in the home," says Sibley.
 "The appeal is largely in its decorative leaf patterns rather than of an elaborate flower.
-They are relatively easy to care for, and if you have enough space in your home, you can let them reach their full potential at up to 1.6m (5ft) in diameter.
-All Hostas have a dormant period in the winter so they are best grown as annuals: do not be too dismayed if they do die back after a flourishing summer."
+They are relatively easy to care for, and if you have enough space in your home, you can let them reach their full potential at up to five feet in diameter.
+All Hostas have a dormant period in the winter so they are best grown as annuals: Do not be too dismayed if they do die back after a flourishing summer."

 The lighting condition: "All Hostas grow well in shade, but this can vary between each variety.
 Some prefer full shade while others will thrive best in partial shade, so make sure to look this up when you buy your plant."

 "The ever-popular peace lily is a firm favorite due to its delicate, arum-like white flower which can appear in spring, and if you are lucky, again in the autumn," shares Sibley.
 "It sits up there with some of the best houseplants for air purification, so is a great choice if you are considering one for the living room or bedroom."